AndrewEllis93/Print-Tuning-Guide/articles/extruder_calibration.md

         - ![](./images/extruder_calibration/ruler.png)

-5. Pull your filament as straight as you can against the ruler.
+5. Where your filament enters your extruder, pull your filament as straight as you can against the ruler.
 Transfer the tape to mark 120mm.

     - ![](./images/extruder_calibration/2.png) ![](./images/extruder_calibration/3.png)